yrodro/in-60-seconds/PITCHME.md

 @snap[midpoint span-70]
 @ul[list-spaced-bullets list-style: none text-09]
-- **LA** is all about the **DP**.
+- **[LA]** is all about Distributivity
-- Numbers, vectors, and matrices obey the DP.
+- Numbers, vectors, and matrices are distributive
-- Think of vectors as *directional instructions*.
+- Think of vectors as *directional instructions*
-- Think of matrices as arrays of numbers with meaning.
+- Think of matrices as arrays of numbers with meaning
 @ulend @snapend

 ---
 ### Gaussian Elimination 1

-@snap[west span-20 fragment current-visible]
+@snap[west fragment current-visible]
 @math[fragment step-fade-in-then-out]
 `\[
   \begin{alignat*}{4}